 STEP 5: Assign Occurrence rankings

-- Rate the severity of each effect using customized ranking scales as a guide.
+- Determine how frequently each failure is likely to occur and rate each using customized ranking scales as a guide.

 STEP 6: Assign Detection rankings

-- What are the chances the failure will be detected prior to it occuring.
+- What are the chances the failure will be detected prior to it occurring.

 STEP 7: Calculate the RPN